What Is Binge Drinking?

 While binge drinking is not the same as alcohol use disorder (AUD), it significantly increases the risk of developing an alcohol abuse problem.
 A shift from binge drinking to alcoholism can happen quickly, leading to serious health complications and other harmful consequences.

-If you struggle with binge drinking and are ready to seek help, call a treatment expert today.
+If you struggle with binge drinking and are ready to seek help, call a treatment provider today.
 They can help you find top-rated treatment facilities that will help get your life back on track.

 Reasons for Binge Drinking